kubernetes/community/sig-contributor-experience/triage-team/triage.md

 #### Determine milestone

 [Milestone](https://git.k8s.io/community/milestones) should be defined considering the [priority](#determine-priorities).
 If the priority is `priority/critical-urgent`, the milestone should be the current milestone.
-If priority is not critical, the milestone can be set to current or future one.
+If priority is not critical, the milestone can be set to current or a future one.
 Use your experience and reference of related past issues while determining a milestone.

 #### Determine projects